Earth Dance Farm

 Primary Contact: Norman Gross

 Internship informationGeneral Farm Description: We are a medium sized CSA farm in the beautiful rolling hills of the driftless region of SE MN.
-We are excited to begin our 17th year of growing food for folks in Rochester and the Twin Cities area.
-We have 40 acres with 15 farmed for our Community Supported Agriculture - 225 member shares for summer, 125 shares for our spring season, 135 shares for the fall, and 60 winter shares.
+We are excited to begin our 18th year of growing food for folks in Rochester and the Twin Cities area.
+We have 40 acres with 20 farmed for our Community Supported Agriculture - 220 member shares for summer, 100 shares for our spring season, 125 shares for the fall, and 50 winter shares.
 We have a bi-weekly presence at the Rochester Farmers Market.
-We raise 250 chickens and have egg shares available year round.
-Some horses and cattle roam our 2 pastures.
+We raise 300 chickens and have egg shares available for members year-round.
+A horse and some cattle roam our 2 pastures.
+We have solar panels to provide for the farm's electrical requirements.

 CRAFT Member Farm?
 No